jsreport/docs/docs/dotnet-client.md

 You should use this overload if you for example don't store templates in jsreport server but rather in your own storage.
 In this case you can send the whole template specification without referencing the existing one by its name.

-Here you can see how you can convert html to xlsx and use a templating engine to dynamically inject values into the output.
+Here you can see how you can convert html to xlsx and use a templating engine to dynamically inject values into the output without storing template in jsreport store.

 ```csharp
 var report = await rs.RenderAsync(new RenderRequest()
 {